groupvine/gv-doc/about/golocal.md

 the sponsorship/donation amounts, are totally up to you.

-There are two basic models for converting your standard GroupVine 4 School (G4S) service to a G4S GoLocal-Sponsorship service, depending on what's easist for your school:
+There are two basic models for converting your standard GroupVine 4 School (G4S) service to a G4S-Sponsorship service, depending on what's easist for your school:

-1. Add the <a href="https://www.groupvine.com/pricing"> GroupVine
+1. Add the <a href="https://www.groupvine.com/pricing" target="_blank"> GroupVine
    subscription service</a>, for your school but retain the email ad slots that then become available for your own sponsorships.
 All sponsorship/donation amounts would continue to flow directly to the